pingcap/tiflow/dm/docs/RFCS/20220202_optimist_shard_mode_support_conflict_ddl.md

 ### Comparison based on the schema before and after DDL execution

-Instead of considering specific DDLs, this approach determines whether all the sharding tables have been reconciled based on the comparison of the schema before and after the DDL execution.
+Instead of considering specific DDLs, this approach determines whether all the sharding tables have been optimistic compatible based on the comparison of the schema before and after the DDL execution.

 #### Consistency condition for sharding tables